Ullaakut/cameradar/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/EtixLabs/cameradar/master/images/Discover.png"/></p>
 The Discover function calls the RunNmap function as well as the ParseNmapResults function and returns the discovered streams without attempting any attack.
 It will use default values for its calls to RunNmap:

-* The nmap result file path will be set to `/tmp/cameradar_scan.xml`
-* The nmap speed preset will be set to 4 (aggressive).
-This is suitable for most modern networks.

 <p align="center"><img src="https://raw.githubusercontent.com/EtixLabs/cameradar/master/images/nmapTimePresets.png"/></p>
 This describes the nmap time presets.
 You can pass a value between 1 and 5 as described in this table, to the RunNmap function.